101Darling/101Darling/README.md

-Hi, my name is Darling and I’m into all things interesting.📚✨
+Hi, my name is Darling and I’m into Health, Business Solutions, and Nature Conservation.📚✨

-Oh and by the way, I enjoy Python for Data Science!

 Join me on my Data Science journey as I understand the world through first principles.
-Always working on a project so don’t hesitate to get in touch for collaborative works.
+Always working on a project so don’t hesitate to get in touch for collaborative work.

-🔰I merely have but 2 goals on my journey:
+🔰I merely have 2 goals on my journey:
 1) To continuously find areas of improvement in the ways we understand and explore our world with data. 🧬💻
 2) Likewise implementing practical solutions to life’s problems, chaos and ambiguity through the practice of data science.📈